lennardv2/ehh/README.md

 $ ehh INDEX (less typing)
 OR
 $ ehh ALIAS

+if ehh INDEX|ALIAS fails, it return the list filtered by query
 ```

 Run your command by index.
 It's also possible to use an alias, it will loop through the matches and ask for it to be run.